ahsan598/mern-stack-eks-deployment/README.md

 # Verify containers are running
 docker compose ps

-Access the app at http://localhost:3000
+# Access the app in your browser http://localhost:3000

 # Stop and cleanup
 docker compose down -v